CDiaz-MS/MixedRealityToolkit-Unity/Documentation/Contributing/UnitTests.md

 using NUnit.Framework;
 using System;
 using System.Collections;
-using System.Collections.Generic;
 using System.Linq;
-using System.Text.RegularExpressions;
 using UnityEngine;
 using UnityEngine.TestTools;

 namespace Microsoft.MixedReality.Toolkit.Tests
 {
-    class PointerTests: BasePlayModeTests
+    class ExamplePlayModeTests : BasePlayModeTests
     {
-        // this method is called once before we enter play mode and execute any of the tests
-        // do any kind of setup here that can't be done in playmode

-        [SetUp]
-        public void Setup()
+        // Override Setup() in BasePlayModeTests to change the starting camera position public override void Setup()
         {
-            PlayModeTestUtilities.Setup();
+            base.Setup();

-            // Initialize camera position at (0,0,0)
+            // Set camera position to Vector3(0,0,0) default is Vector3(1.0f, 1.5f. -2.0f))
             TestUtilities.PlayspaceToOriginLookingForward();

         }

-        [TearDown]
-        public void TearDown()
-        {
-            PlayModeTestUtilities.TearDown();
-        }

         #region Tests

         /// <summary>
-        /// Tests that right after being instantiated, the pointer's direction
-        /// is in the same general direction as the forward direction of the camera
+        /// Example test that shows a hand, gets the line pointer and moves the hand
         /// </summary>
-        /// <returns></returns>
-        ///
         [UnityTest]
-        public IEnumerator TestPointerDirectionMatchesHandRayFirstFrame()
+        public IEnumerator ExampleTest()
         {
             // Get the input system
             var inputSystem = PlayModeTestUtilities.GetInputSystem();